hazemabolila123/ITI_Final_project/README.md

 # ITI Final Project
 ## Description
 It is an online library managment system designed by django, the project consists of three apps
+### accounts:
-### accounts: to handel login and registeration page
+To handel login and registeration page and login restrications
+### admin:
-### admin: to handel all the opeartions the admin can perform
+To handel all the opeartions the admin can perform
+### student:
-### student: to handel all the operations student can perform
+To handel all the operations student can perform